 In 2009, the AUE launched the Harland Roberts Award for the most promising engineering apprentice/trainee/improver in the university sector.
 By encouraging these people, the AUE can help maintain the professionalism required to support the development and maintenance of the engineering infrastructure within Universities

-The winner of this year's award was presented with his trophy and cheque at the Gala Dinner in Nottingham on Thursday 7th September 2017.
+The winner of this year's award will be presented with his/her trophy and cheque at the Gala Dinner in Southampton on Thursday 6th September 2018.

 Thank you to all those who have previously entered and very best wishes for your future careers.